shashi3012/PortfolioProjects/README.md

 movie industry, and get answers.

 # DATA :
-The data I used was found on Kaggle.
+The data I used was found on [https://www.kaggle.com/danielgrijalvas/movies]("Kaggle").
 This dataset focuses on movie revenue over the last decade(s).
 There are 6820 movies in the dataset (220 movies per year, 1986-2016).
 Each movie has the following attributes:

 budget: the budget of a movie.
 Some movies don't have this, so it appears as 0
 company: the production company